Introduction to Imagine 2084 Music Video

 Picasso once said: “Art is a lie that tells the truth.”
 It is an apt description, for the very best art challenges us to go deeper and beyond what we normally perceive.

-But is there an art that is a lie…that also tells a lie?
+But is there an art that also tells a lie?

-We all know there is, for by now who has not seen a photograph altered by Photoshop?
+We all know there is, for by now, who has not seen a photograph altered by Photoshop?
 “Deep fake” videos literally put words in people’s mouths, words they never said.
-We see satellite images showing the atrocities of war.
-Are they real or are they fake?
+We see satellite images showing the supposed atrocities of war.
+Are they real or fake?
 It’s hard to tell.
 We don’t really know anymore.
 Now, more than ever, it is good to be suspicious.

 I see a silver lining in this dark cloud of deception.
 Our circle of trust will get smaller, more intimate, and personal.
 We will learn to ignore the worst aspects of globalization and return to the village life known by our ancestors, where we only trust those in our family or those around the tribal firepit.
 We will, ultimately, learn to trust ourselves and our gut instinct.
 “To thine own self be true,” said the Bard.
 It’s good advice.